ruoyuxie/openai-cost-tracker/README.md

     messages=[{'role': 'user', 'content': prompt}],
     max_tokens=5,
     # rest of your OpenAI params here ...
-    simulation=False,  # set to True to test the cost of a request without actually sending it to OpenAI print_cost=True   # set to True to print the cost of each request )
+    simulation=True,  # set to True to test the cost of a request without actually sending it to OpenAI print_cost=True   # set to True to print the cost of each request )